seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 Of our solemnities. ...

 **THESEUS**
 ...
-Go, Philostrate,
-Stir up the Athenian youth to merriments;
-Awake the pert and nimble spirit of mirth;
-Turn melancholy forth to funerals;
-The pale companion is not for our pomp.

-*Exit PHILOSTRATE*

-Hippolyta, I woo'd thee with my sword,
+Hippolyta,
-And won thy love, doing thee injuries;
+I won thy love, doing thee injuries;
 But I will wed thee in another key,
 With pomp, with triumph and with revelling.